LuCkEr-/mypdf/README.md

 Simple php pdf uploader and viewer

 # Installation
-Change the login credentails in config.php
+Change the login credentials in config.php

 # Usage
 Login to upload panel<br>